Burwin/JsonCryption.Utf8Json/README.md

 - Serialize/deserialize when encryption isn't needed for a given field/property
 - Do unencrypted serialization/deserialization in the encrypted chain, prior to encrypting and after decrypting the resulting JSON string

-The `IDataProtector` is what encrypts your data.
-In a future release, we will likely treat this internally as an `IDataProtectionProvider` to create segregated `IDataProtector` instances per `IJsonFormatter<T>`.
-Since `IDataProtectionProvider` inherits from `IDataProtector`, this shouldn't cause breaking changes IN THE CODE.
-But it will likely cause issues decrypting already encrypted data.
-Since I don't want to write migration support, this library will be officially a `beta` until this is finished.
+The `IDataProtectionProvider` will provide an instance of `IDataProtector`, which is what encrypts your data.

 ```
 var fallbackResolver = StandardResolver.AllowPrivate;
-var dataProtector = ...;
+var dataProtectorProvider = ...;
-var encryptedResolver = new EncryptedResolver(fallbackResolver, dataProtector);
+var encryptedResolver = new EncryptedResolver(fallbackResolver, dataProtectorProvider);
 JsonSerializer.SetDefaultResolver(encryptedResolver);
 ```